 I’ve been collecting pictures of the ship on a new Pinterest board, if you’d like to see.
 She’s vast, 5th biggest in the world.

 My mum and dad go on cruises, they enjoy dinner dances and shows, but from what I can see, cruising doesn’t have to be like that.
-If you look at cruise sites such as Cruiseabout they can show you what cruising offers families like ours.
+Cruising can offer a lot to families like ours if you pick the right ship and right cruise line.

 Fancy dressed-up dining isn’t our thing, good food is.
-I’ve posted before about how travel makes me thinner, I reckon all that is going to change, too.
+I’ve posted before about how travel makes me thinner, I reckon all that is going to change.
 I have a feeling we’ll have to update our wardrobes and not just because of the cold.

 After we pull into New York harbour, past the Statue of Liberty, we’re going to stay in the States.
 Probably for 3 months, as that is the length of the visa, and have ourselves a big old road trip!
 Then we have to fly out to somewhere more remote than Canada or Central America, those are the visa restrictions.
 We’re thinking maybe we’ll go to Peru and cuddle some alpacas.